-Adult Peregrine Falcons anatum/tundrius in the Arctic are vulnerable to weather-related environmental conditions encountered during fall migration (Franke et al. 2011).
-According to a study conducted using two climatic indices, the North Atlantic Oscillation and the Southern Oscillation, 12 the prevailing conditions in October and November are positively correlated with apparent adult survival and explain 14% of the variation in apparent adult survival.
+Adult Peregrine Falcons anatum/tundrius present in the Arctic are vulnerable to extreme-weather-related environmental conditions encountered during fall migration (Franke et al. 2011).
+According to a study conducted using two climatic indices, the North Atlantic Oscillation and the Southern Oscillation, 13 the prevailing conditions in October and November were positively correlated with apparent adult survival and explained 14% of the variation in apparent adult survival.
 Conditions for the same months in the previous year were negatively associated with apparent adult survival and explained 11% of the variation.
-Together, the effects of these indices explain 35% of the temporal variation in apparent survival (Franke et al. 2011).
+However, combined the effects of these indices explained 35% of the temporal variation in apparent survival (Franke et al. 2011).
 The chicks are also affected by weather conditions, as evidenced by the fact that between 2008 and 2010, over one-third of nestling mortality in the Rankin Inlet (Nunavut) study area was caused by rainfall.
 The increase in the frequency of heavy rain is an important factor in explaining the decline in productivity of that population (Anctil et al. 2013).
 This threat could become even more significant in the future since extreme weather events, such as heavy rainfall, are expected to increase with climate change (Min et al. 2011).

-The species could also be indirectly affected by natural changes in climate conditions or by the effects of climate change on food availability.
-Large-scale climate phenomena, such as El Niño and the North Atlantic Oscillation, can affect the survival and productivity of seabirds and shorebirds (Sandvik et al. 2012; Galbraith et al. 2014), on which the Peregrine Falcon anatum/tundrius preys.
+The species could also be indirectly affected by the effects of climate change on food availability or by natural changes in climatic conditions such as El Niño, if there is an increase in their frequency or intensity.
+Large-scale climate phenomena, such as El Niño and the North Atlantic Oscillation, can affect the survival and productivity of seabirds and shorebirds (Sandvik et al. 2012; Galbraith et al. 2014) on which the Peregrine Falcon anatum/tundrius preys.